Jewish center bomb threats: What the callers said

 The receptionist at the center in Irvine, California, followed center procedures, the employee said.
 At one point, the caller said to the receptionist, "You're asking too many questions," said the employee.

-"'I'm sorry," the receptionist said, and continued to ask more questions.
+"I'm sorry," the receptionist said, and continued to ask more questions.
 The receptionist wanted to know where the bomb was, the employee said.

 "The answers provided were nothing specific.
 Nothing to tell us they knew anything about our location," the employee said.

-In Los Angeles, Brian Greene, executive director of the Westside Jewish Community Center, said the caller's voice was distorted.
-It sounded like a female but it may not have been.
+In Los Angeles, Brian Greene, executive director of the Westside Jewish Community Center, said the caller's voice was "mechanical" and distorted.
+It sounded like a woman but it may not have been, he said.

 The caller said there was a bomb in the building and they had an hour to get out.
 The caller was asked the location of the bomb, Greene said.